10 best CMDB tools for 2026: What actually works

 However, HaloCMDB’s built-in discovery capabilities are limited.
 It doesn’t natively support dynamic service mapping or deep asset discovery across hybrid cloud environments.

-If you need automated CI classification, near real-time mapping, or broader IT visibility, you’ll likely need to pair it with a dedicated discovery tool like Virima.
+If you need automated CI classification, scheduled scan-based mapping, or broader IT visibility, you’ll likely need to pair it with a dedicated discovery tool like Virima.

-Learn how Virima enhances IT with Halo CMDB to better understand how Virima helps fill in the common IT operational gaps for modern enterprises.
+Learn how Virima enhances IT with Halo CMDB to better understand how Virima fills in common IT operational gaps for modern enterprises.

 4. Device42 CMDB

 Device42 is an infrastructure-focused CMDB platform that comes packed with features for tracking IT assets across hybrid environments.
-With built-in support for IP address management, data center visualization, and hardware discovery, Device42 is a strong fit for IT teams managing large on-prem setups or complex network topologies.
+Now a Freshworks company, Device42 brings built-in support for IP address management, data center visualization, and hardware discovery, making it a strong fit for IT teams managing large on-prem setups or complex network topologies.

-As a bonus, Device42 offers robust auto-discovery tools that can scan your environment, identify assets, and map physical and virtual relationships—all without requiring manual input.
+Device42 offers robust auto-discovery tools that can scan your environment, identify assets, and map physical and virtual relationships without requiring manual input.
 For more technical users, there’s plenty of depth: support for SNMP, REST APIs, software license tracking, and even power and rack layouts help teams maintain control of their infrastructure stack.

 Device42 also gives teams a way to centralize infrastructure data and feed it into existing workflows.
 The platform’s native integrations with tools like Jira, SCCM, and ServiceNow allow for broader visibility, even if you’re working across silos.

-BMC Remedy CMDB is a core component of the BMC Helix ITSM suite, designed to help enterprises build a structured, unified view of their IT assets and services.
-It supports a wide range of enterprise use cases—from service impact modeling to change risk assessment—and integrates deeply with BMC’s discovery and automation tools.
+BMC Helix CMDB (formerly BMC Remedy CMDB) is a core component of the BMC Helix ITSM suite, designed to help enterprises build a structured, unified view of their IT assets and services.
+It supports a wide range of enterprise use cases, from service impact modeling to change risk assessment, and integrates deeply with BMC’s discovery and automation tools.

 Its standout advantage lies in how tightly it integrates with the broader BMC ecosystem.
-If you’re already using Helix for incident, problem, or change management, Remedy CMDB can fit in neatly—serving as the foundation for smarter operations and compliance reporting.
+If you’re already using Helix for incident, problem, or change management, Helix CMDB fits in neatly, serving as the foundation for smarter operations and compliance reporting.

-However, despite its enterprise pedigree, BMC Remedy CMDB comes with a few critical tradeoffs.
-For one, it’s not known for being lightweight or easy to implement.
+However, BMC Helix CMDB comes with critical tradeoffs.
+It’s not known for being lightweight or easy to implement.
 Customization often requires a significant time investment, and the learning curve for new users can be steep.
-You’ll likely need a dedicated team to maintain it—and even more effort if you want to integrate it outside the BMC stack
+You’ll likely need a dedicated team to maintain it, and even more effort if you want to integrate it outside the BMC stack.

-Another issue is agility.
 Remedy CMDB can feel rigid in fast-moving hybrid or cloud-native environments, where relationships and assets change frequently.
-While it does offer discovery and automation through tools like BMC Discovery, the experience isn’t as dynamic or visual as modern platforms demand.
+While it does offer discovery and automation through BMC Discovery, the experience isn’t as dynamic or visual as modern platforms demand.

-A humble brag: Virima with its lightweight integration and dynamic service mapping can complement or even replace BMC’s CMDB layer helping you stay current without a complete rip-and-replace.
+Virima, with its lightweight integration and dynamic service mapping, can complement or even replace BMC’s CMDB layer, helping you stay current without a complete rip-and-replace.

 6. Ansible CMDB